 Other Fish Species

-Triploid grass carp can be stocked in ponds for aquatic weed control.
+Triploid grass carp is an organic, non-chemical way to control weeds in a pond.
 Since they have three sets of chromosomes and are sterile, they do not reproduce and do not have significant effects on the traditional populations.

 Golden shiners, a type of bait minnow, are frequently used in recreational fish ponds.
 Golden shiners can grow to a large size and rapidly reproduce, causing major problems in the fish population, and it is highly recommended that they not be used in recreational fish ponds.

 Another minnow that may benefit the overall production of the pond is the Gambusia minnow, commonly referred to as the “mosquitofish” They can be a major asset to the pond because of their location on the food web.
 Their primary function is serving as a way to control mosquito larvae.
 Their primary diet is mosquito larvae, which helps with the pond’s overall health.
 They may change to a different diet as they mature, but most young ones consume mosquito larvae.